keithrozario/aws-well-architected-labs/content/Security/200_Labs/200_Network_Firewall_for_filtering_traffic/4_modify_stateful_rules.md

 6. Enter the list of domains you wish to allow and click save

 {{% notice note %}}
 Indicate wildcard domains with an initial '.'.
-For example,.example.com matches example.com and matches all subdomains of example.com, such as abc.example.com and www.example.com.
+For example, .example.com matches example.com and all subdomains of example.com, such as abc.example.com and www.example.com.
 {{% /notice %}}

-### 3.2 Test the rule
+### 4.2 Test the rule

 1. Open the AWS Console for Session Manager[https://console.aws.amazon.com/systems-manager/session-manager](https://console.aws.amazon.com/systems-manager/session-manager)
 2. Click on Start Session